harrisoncramer/cloture/packages/scrapers/README.md

-# ts_cloture.app.scrapers
+# 🏛️ ClotureScrapers

-### These are the scrapers that feed congressional hearing information to Cloture with Puppeteer.
+These are the scrapers that feed data into Cloture's database.

-This project uses Bull.js it doesto create a queue of scrapers to various congressional committee websites.

 ## Installation